LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/unittest-article.md

     @responses.activate
     def test_login_rdp_invalid(self):
         """
-        Test that it handle some invalid credentials
+        Test that it can handle some invalid credentials
         """
         ...
         with self.assertRaises(requests.exceptions.HTTPError) as exception_context: